Access to birdwatch at Blithfield Reservoir is by Inclusive Club membership only.

 Work in progress on extending the forward hide at Tad Bay.
 This will improve the viewing faciiities at this point.
 Work on this has been carried out by Gilleard Brothers, a company who specialse in this work.

-Photograph - Roger Broadbent
+Photograph of extension work - Roger Broadbent

 "Let's put up a couple of nest boxes"